siliconcompiler/siliconcompiler/docs/tutorials/zerosoc.rst

 cell.
 The floorplan API provides us with the ability to look up the dimensions of macros through its ``available_cells`` dictionary.

-We also wrap this calculatinon in ``math.ceil`` to round these dimensions up to a whole number of microns.
+We also wrap this calculation in ``math.ceil`` to round these dimensions up to a whole number of microns.
 Having these dimensions be whole numbers is necessary for us to construct the padring, which we'll discuss later on in the tutorial.